Changjjo/hackathon_test/READMEtest.md

 # CommonAPI vSomeIP QT Setup
 If you have your own Ubuntu PC and don't want to use VMware, follow the steps below.
-However, if you want to use VMware, click the following link.
+However, if you want to use VMware, click the following below.

 - [VMware Ubuntu image](https://github.com/AveesLab/sea-me-hackathon-2023/blob/master/VMware%20Ubuntu%20image/README.md)